Skip to content

 For example, pay $1,000 monthly for four months rather than $4,000 upfront.
 Many venues are flexible about timing, especially during slower periods.
 The worst they can say is no, but this strategy helps manage cash flow alongside other wedding expenses.

-221. Book Years in Advance to Beat the Inflation
+30. Book your venue & Vendors Years in Advance to Beat the Inflation

 Except if you live on another planet, you should now be familiar with the notion of inflation.
 Prices increase continuously, and some years more aggressively than others.